charlesarmitage/PottyPottyPotty/README.md

 Deploying artifacts to GitHub 'tags?': http://docs.travis-ci.com/user/deployment/releases/

+### Travis CLI

+`gem install travis`
+Possibly need to add more gem stuff to get it to install:
+`sudo apt-get install ruby1.9.1-dev`
+`sudo apt-get install build-essentials`

+Can now run Travis CLI for configuring build deployment...
+Run: `travis setup releases` with a GitHub OAuth ready (I have not done this yet)

 ## Status

 What can this app currently do?
 The build instructions are fine for a quick start, perhaps this section could